furiousteam/BLOC-OFFICIAL-POOL/README.md

 * Inside your pool directory (where the init.js script is) do `git pull` to get the latest code.
 * Remove the dependencies by deleting the `node_modules` directory with `rm -r node_modules`.
 * Run `npm update` to force updating/reinstalling of the dependencies.
 * Compare your `config.json` to the latest example ones in this repo or the ones in the setup instructions where each config field is explained.
-You may need to modify or add any new changes.
+You may need to modify or add some fields.

-### Monitoring Your Pool
+### Monitoring your pool

-* To inspect and make changes to redis I suggest using [redis-commander](https://github.com/joeferner/redis-commander)
+* To inspect and make changes to Redis I suggest using [redis-commander](https://github.com/joeferner/redis-commander)
 * To monitor server load for CPU, Network, IO, etc - I suggest using [New Relic](http://newrelic.com/)
-* To keep your pool node script running in background, logging to file, and automatically restarting if it crashes - I suggest using [forever](https://github.com/foreverjs/forever)
+* To keep your pool node script running in background, logging to file, and automatically restarting if it crashes, we suggest using [forever](https://github.com/foreverjs/forever)

+### Notes

+* The logging to file will append data to existing log files.
+Make sure you don't run out of disk space.

 Credits